 They're All Chips

 These examples reference storage, not memory.
-The problem is that "memory" implies permanence to non-technical people, and the word is used for storage by vendors, big and small.
+The problem is that "memory" implies permanence to non-technical people, but the word is used for storage by vendors, big and small.

 Storage-Memory Hierarchy